 - 1. Compliance Monitoring - CJCC staff monitoring activities may also be conducted throughout the grant year; i.e. site visits and desk reviews.
 Visits and reviews will be scheduled with the grantee in advance.
 Site visits and desk reviews will be conducted to monitor the program for implementation and to view program documentation. - 2.
-Additional Training, Technical Assistance, and Events CJCC may offer several non-mandatory, post-award training and technical assistance opportunities and special events.
+Additional Training, Technical Assistance, and Events CJCC may offer several nonmandatory, post-award training and technical assistance opportunities and special events.
 Grantees will be informed of events via e-mail, and the events will be posted on the CJCC website.
 CJCC staff also will give ongoing, individual technical assistance, and other support activities to subgrantees as needed or requested throughout the year.

-C. Other Requirements
+C. Award Requirements

-Various requirements can be met with proper documentation provided to CJCC upon request, and many are time sensitive.
-All subgrantees are required to be in compliance with these requirements.
-It is the responsibility of the agency to become acquainted with the following:
+If an applicant organization is approved for a federal award, then the organization is expected to meet certain requirements.
+Various requirements can be met with proper documentation available upon request and many are time sensitive.
+All subrecipients are required to be in compliance with these requirements and it is the responsibility of the organization to become acquainted with such requirements.